 Sustainability is a wide topic, that concerns every aspect of our life.
-The design industry is no different and new options are coming up on a daily basis, from furnishings and accessories that are mindful of our planet to sustainable building materials.
+The design industry is no different and new options are coming up on a daily basis, from furnishings and accessories that are mindful of our planet (opened in a new window/tab) to sustainable building materials.

 What are sustainable building materials?